 Lastly, enter your overall goal.
 We have the three main goals:

 - Lose weight - This will put you at a slight calorie deficit, the percentage depends on your body type.

 - Maintain - Shows you the macro ratios that will keep you at your current weight.

 - Gain muscle - This will put you at a calorie surplus, the percentage depends on your body type.

 How to use your results to achieve your goal

-Once you've filled out your information on my macronutrient calculator you'll know the amount of carbs, protein, fat, and calories you need to consume to reach your goals!
+Once you've filled out your information on the macronutrient calculator you'll know the number of carbs, protein, fat, and calories you need to consume to reach your goals!
 So where do you go from here?
-Well start tracking!
+Well, start planning your meals to fit your macros and start tracking!

 P.S.
 Aside from macros, you must implement some type of fitness plan if you want to see better results, faster.
-If you're new to working out and don't know how to plan a workout based on your goals, then check out my fitness app - Fit With Iulia.
-I personally create new gym AND home workout plans every week based on specific fitness goals.
-My app also features offline mode so you can workout anywhere without internet connection.
+If you're new to working out and don't know how to plan a workout based on your goals, then check out Iulia's fitness app - Fit With Iulia.
+She personally creates new gym AND home workout plans every week based on specific fitness goals.
+The app also features offline mode so you can workout anywhere without an internet connection.
 Clear, detailed descriptions and videos so you can follow along easily and have proper form.
 And best of all, the first workout for every goal is available to EVERYONE!
 So you can check it out and try your first workout for free... if you love it then sign up for a free 7 day trial!
-I have a feeling you're gonna love it 💪🏼😉